 Prior to conducting the Tender Offer, Osaka Steel entered into the Tendering and Transfer Agreement with Hanwa on September 18, 2015.
-Under the Tendering and Transfer Agreement, Hanwa has agreed to not tender the 4,611,000 Shares that it owns as of today (ownership ratio: 26.48%) in the Tender Offer.
-However, Hanwa has agreed that upon Osaka Steel's request, Hanwa will be obliged to tender part of its Shares (4,611,000 Shares; ownership ratio: 26.48%) in the Tender Offer (in the number requested by Osaka Steel) to meet the request so that Osaka Steel can achieve the minimum number of Shares to be purchased.
-Based on the progress of the tender by shareholders during the Tender Offer period, if it is expected that the number of the Tendered Shares tendered by shareholders other than Hanwa will not reach the minimum number of Shares to be purchased, Osaka Steel plans to request that Hanwa tender its Shares in the number deemed necessary to achieve the minimum number of Shares to be purchased.
-The maximum number of Shares that Hanwa will tender upon request from Osaka Steel will be the minimum number of Shares to be purchased for the Tender Offer less the number of Shares that Mitsui agreed to tender (5,092,000 Shares) as stated in "(II) The Tender Agreement" below.
+Under the Tendering and Transfer Agreement, Hanwa has agreed to not tender the 4,611,000 Shares that it owned as of the same date (ownership ratio: 26.48%) in the Tender Offer.
+However, Hanwa has agreed that upon Osaka Steel's request, Hanwa will be obliged to tender part of its Shares (4,611,000 Shares; ownership ratio: 26.48%) in the Tender Offer (in the number requested by Osaka Steel) to meet the request so that Osaka Steel can achieve the minimum number of Shares to be purchased (8,706,649 Shares).
+Based on the progress of the tender by shareholders during the Tender Offer Period, if it is expected that the number of Shares to be purchased (8,706,649 Shares), Osaka Steel plans to request that Hanwa tender its Shares in the number deemed necessary to achieve the minimum number of Shares to be purchased (8,706,649 Shares).
+The maximum number of Shares that Hanwa will tender upon request from Osaka Steel will be 3,614,649 Shares) less the number of Shares that Mitsui agreed to tender (5,092,000 Shares) as stated in "(II) The Tender Agreement" below.

-Furthermore, under the Tendering and Transfer Agreement, on the condition that the total amount of the voting rights corresponding to the number of Shares owned by Osaka Steel and Hanwa meets or exceeds the voting rights threshold after the successful completion of the Tender Offer, Osaka Steel and Hanwa have agreed to implement the Procedures to Go Private and Hanwa has agreed to cooperate with Osaka Steel and the Target Company for the smooth facilitation of the Procedures to Go Private as stated in "(5) Policies regarding Reorganization, etc. after the Tender Offer (Matters regarding the So-called Two-Stage Purchase)" below.
+Furthermore, under the Tendering and Transfer Agreement, on the condition that the total amount of the voting rights corresponding to the number of Shares owned by Osaka Steel and Hanwa meets or exceeds the voting rights threshold (116,088 voting rights) after the successful completion of the Tender Offer, Osaka Steel and Hanwa have agreed to implement the Procedures to Go Private and Hanwa has agreed to cooperate with Osaka Steel and the Target Company for the smooth facilitation of the Procedures to Go Private as stated in "(5) Policies regarding Reorganization, etc. after the Tender Offer (Matters regarding the So-called Two-Stage Purchase)" below.

 Hanwa intends to maintain its status as a shareholder of the Target Company to a certain extent even after the Procedures to Go Private are completed.
-Therefore, upon implementation of the Procedures to Go Private, Hanwa has agreed to transfer the Shares between Osaka Steel and Hanwa (the "Negotiated Transaction") so that the ratio of the voting rights of the Target Company corresponding to the Shares owned by Osaka Steel and Hanwa against the aggregate voting rights of the Target Company would be 90% (Osaka Steel) and 10% (Hanwa) on the condition that the duty of the Target Company to submit the securities report ceases pursuant to the proviso of Article 24, paragraph 1 of the FIEA after the Procedures to Go Private.
-Subject to the timing of the successful completion of the Tender Offer, or of a resolution adopted at the Target Company's general shareholders meeting regarding the share consolidation for going private, at the Negotiated Transaction is presently expected to be completed in approximately August 2016.
+Therefore, upon implementation of the Procedures to Go Private, Hanwa has agreed to transfer the Shares between Osaka Steel and Hanwa (the "Negotiated Transaction") so that the ratio of the voting rights of the Target Company corresponding to the number of Shares owned by Osaka Steel and Hanwa against the aggregate voting rights of the Target Company would be 90% (Osaka Steel) and 10% (Hanwa) on the condition that the duty of the Target Company to submit the securities report ceases pursuant to the proviso of Article 24, paragraph 1 of the FIEA after the Procedures to Go Private.
+Subject to the timing of the successful completion of the Tender Offer, or of a resolution adopted at the Target Company's Shareholders Meeting, the Negotiated Transaction is presently expected to be completed in approximately August 2016.

-Osaka Steel and Hanwa have agreed in principle that the transfer price in the Negotiated Transaction will be substantially the same as the Tender Offer Price.
+Osaka Steel and Hanwa have agreed that the transfer price in the Negotiated Transaction will be substantially the same as the Tender Offer Price.